+You need to read this chapter if you want to...
 You need to read this chapter if you want an overview of the Terminal Server menu interface.

 This chapter describes the menu system and the fields within them.
 All of the menus are covered and referenced in this section.